Su-informatics-lab/eCLASR/README.md

-# eCLASR™: EMR-Based Clinical Screening and Recruitment System
+# eCLASR: EMR-Based Clinical Screening and Recruitment System

-The EMR-based Clinical Screening and Recruitment System (eCLASR™) is a tool to coordinate recruitment across participating clinical sites in multi-center clinical trials.
-The eCLASR™ utilizes graph-based data provenance modeling and common data models to address the challenges of frequent changes of eligibility criteria and phenotyping algorithms across different EMR infrastructures.
+The EMR-based Clinical Screening and Recruitment System (eCLASR) is a tool to coordinate recruitment across participating clinical sites in multi-center clinical trials.
+The eCLASR utilizes graph-based data provenance modeling and common data models to address the challenges of frequent changes of eligibility criteria and phenotyping algorithms across different EMR infrastructures.

-eCLASR™ is composed of multiple modules, the following of which are currently available:
+eCLASR is composed of multiple modules, the following of which are currently available:

 * [**EMR**](https://github.com/Su-informatics-lab/eCLASR-EMR)
 * [**Phenotyping**](https://github.com/Su-informatics-lab/eCLASR-Phenotyping)